-- Stock option exercises entirely for cash (i.e., in which no option shares are sold in the market or withheld by the Company to cover the exercise price or withholding taxes); - Share withholding for taxes relating to settlement of Company equity awards where such withholding and the settlement date are terms fixed before the Inside Information became known; - Bona fide gifts of Company securities, provided that the recipient (other than a charitable organization not controlled by the insider-donor) must not sell the gifted securities while the Inside Information remains pending; - Transactions permitted under Section IV(C).
+- Stock option exercises entirely for cash (i.e., in which no option shares are sold in the market or withheld by the Company to cover the exercise price or withholding taxes); - Share withholding for taxes relating to settlement of Company equity awards where such withholding and the settlement date are terms fixed before the Inside Information became known: - Bona fide gifts of Company securities, provided that the recipient (including not only individuals but also a charitable organization, whether or not controlled by the insider-donor) must not sell the gifted securities until the the Inside Information has been fully disclosed or has ceased to be material; - Transactions permitted under Section IV(C).

-This Policy applies even to transactions for which the Insider has obtained preclearance under Section V(A) (i.e., preclearance does not guarantee that a transaction is not in fact prohibited Insider trading).
+This Policy applies even to transactions for which the Insider has obtained pre-clearance under Section V(A) (i.e., preclearance does not guarantee that a transaction is not in fact prohibited Insider trading).

 - B. Prohibition Against "Tipping"; Preservation of Confidentiality.
 When you possess Inside Information, you may not share it with anyone else or advise any person to trade in the Company's stock or express any opinion as to trading in the Company's stock, whether or not that person is an Insider.
-Likewise, you may not disclose Inside Information to anyone either within or outside the Company, except as follows: - Disclosure by authorized persons on behalf of the Company and its subsidiaries for purposes of meeting applicable disclosure obligations or to further the business interests of the Company and its subsidiaries; - Disclosure otherwise compelled by law or regulation; and - Other disclosure, on a strict need-to-know basis and only under circumstances that make it reasonable to believe that the information will not be misused or improperly disclosed by the recipient.
+Likewise, you may not disclose Inside Information to anyone either within or outside the Company, except as follows: - Disclosure by authorized persons on behalf of the Company and its subsidiaries for purposes of meeting applicable disclosure obligations or to further the business interests of the Company and its subsidiaries; - Disclosure otherwise compelled by law or regulation or disclosure to government authorities authorized and protected by law or regulation (such as under "whistleblower" laws); and - Other disclosure, on a strict need-to-know basis and only under circumstances that make it reasonable to believe that the information will not be misused or improperly disclosed by the recipient.